qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/tabview.rst

 Features
 --------
 * Tab positions:
   * top
   * bottom
   * left
   * right
 * Overflow handling for tabs

 .. _pages/widget/tabview#description:

 Description
 -----------

-A TabView widgets contains of two parts:
+A TabView widget consists of two parts:

 * a ``qx.ui.container.SlideBar`` which contains a tab for every Page and can be positioned on every side of the TabView.
 * a ``qx.ui.container.Stack`` which contains the Pages which can be added and removed at runtime.

 A Page contains widgets to be shown in a TabView and usually has a label and icon to identify it.